Bangis041/Academy/academy_machine.md

 ![image](https://github.com/Bangis041/academy-/assets/74382096/d07f7c83-9256-4046-a6b6-6cf56a21cb1e)

 Here we downloaded the note.txt file using <get file-name> and then I viewed it on my attaker's machine.
-From the note.txt, we found out Grimmie was was a user and dev who uses same passwords everwhere hehe😂 and we also found an SQL database where we saw the student RegNo, passwords and all other things that can be used to login.
+From the note.txt, we found out Grimmie was was a user and dev who uses same passwords everwhere hehe😂 and we also found a SQL database where we saw the student RegNo, passwords and all other things that can be used to login.
 It was also from 2020 and the message ws from jdelta.

 After that we check outh the next port that might matter to us.
 SSH is not it so we move down to port 80.
 Just paste the IP on your browser and check round for any useful information.
 After loading the website, there was no much information. we only knew what technology was behind it.